 When it comes to masturbation, women are different.
 A significantly larger portion of women either don't masturbate or deny it.
 Well, ladies, here is some information about why masturbation may be good not only for you, but also for your relationships.
 Here are four reasons why you should masturbate.

-1. Masturbation helps us get to know our bodies and our minds.
-By masturbating, we learn about what turns us on.
-Mentally, we can tune in to our fantasies to understand the types of things that turn us on during masturbation.
+1. When we masturbate, we get to know our bodies and our minds.
+By masturbation, we learn about what turns us on.
+Mentally, we can tune in to our fantasies to understand the types of things that turn us on.
 While masturbating, do we fantasize about being dominated or being watched?
 These are clues which help us understand what makes us tick, and in turn, we can begin to understand how to get our needs met by a partner.

 2. Masturbation has health benefits.
 Masturbation can relieve tension and stress and can help with the inability to sleep.
 There is evidence that the chemicals released during orgasm can heal depression.
 Also, there is a study that suggests that women who masturbate are more likely to be concerned with their sexual health and visit the gynecologist more often.
 I'm not sure if this last one is altogether true, but I can see the correlation since women who masturbate may be more in-tune with their bodies, and thus, visit the gynecologist more often.